bananalab/terraform-on-aws/terraform/00_hello_terraform/lab.md

 > 📘 These can be installed on systems that support [Homebrew](https://brew.sh/) (MacOS, Linux, WSL).

+## Install Terraform
+Even though you have installed a lot of tools, Terraform itself is not installed yet.
+To install it run:

+`tfenv install latest`

+Now that Terraform is installed you can begin exploring it.

+Try `terraform help` to see what commands are available.

+Run `terraform apply`  What happens?
+> 📘 We'll be exploring a lot of these in detail throughout the course, but feel free to ask if any commands pique your interest.

+> 📘 typing `terraform` at the prompt gets tedious quickly.
+Try adding an alias `tf=terraform` using your shell's aliasing mechanism.

 ## Check your AWS settings.
 > 📘 A full walk through of setting up AWS accounts is outside the scope of the training, but you should be able to run: